nzakas/understandinges6/README.md

 You can purchase a copy of this ebook through [Leanpub](https://leanpub.com/understandinges6).
 If you purchase a copy before the ebook is finished, you will receive all updates to the ebook as they are released, up to and including the finished version.

+## Supporting the author

+If you enjoy this book and would like to support my efforts to create more content, please consider becoming a [patron](https://patreon.com/nzakas).
+A small donation is greatly appreciated and will allow me more time to continue my work.

 ## Contributions

 Even though this book is being developed in the open, the project works differently than open source software projects.
 Please read the following thoroughly before attempting to contribute.